 Another solution for the space problem is for the computer to be mounted.
 Many industrial computers have a variety of mounting options such as VESA mount, DIN rail and rackmount, and wall mount.
 This also helps clear up the space on the floor so the computers don't get kicked around.
-Mounting an industrial PCs is also useful when it comes to in-vehicle computers that utilize industrial computers to record surveillance footage or run different applications.
+Mounting an industrial grade computer is also useful when it comes to in-vehicle computers that utilize industrial small PCs to record surveillance footage or run different applications.

 This option allows computers to be powered from a wide range of voltages.
-An industrial PC that has a variable power input gives much more flexibility to be used with power supplies or power distribution systems.
+Variable power input gives much more flexibility to be used with power supplies or power distribution systems.
 It also helps in vehicle applications where it can be powered even when the battery voltage dips.

 Note that if you are using a vehicle to power a computer make sure the computer has ignition control since the power can surge and fluctuate when you're starting the vehicle.

 You will often find an industrial PC in the field, in factories, or in a vehicle such as a tractor.
 In many of those situations Wi-Fi won't be available or reliable.
 That's why industrial computers should have the option for a 3G/4G connection to ensure the hardware is always connected to the internet when needed.

 Downtime or computer replacement can be a costly process for companies and needs to be avoided at all costs since it would stop production.
 That's why a long lifecycle for an industrial computer ensures smooth operation and continued production.

 All these features and more are included in Cybernet's industrial PC line-up above.
 Browse the series to find the computer that fits your needs perfectly, or contact us if you need a custom made PC.